-I love how many inside jokes start at Camp, how many times I see people laughing, and seeing friendships start.
-I love hearing story after story of ways students feel God’s love and experience a new calling to share the gospel with their friends and family back home.
+I love how many inside jokes start at Camp, how many times I see people laughing and friendships start.
+I love hearing story after story of ways students feel God’s love, and experience a new calling to share the gospel with their friends and family back home.

 Planning a camp for 100+ students every summer is no small feat.
 So, why do we do it?
 Honestly, we might look forward to it as much as our students!
 Every year, without fail, this week becomes a highlight of the year, forging memories in tandem with spiritual formation for students and leaders alike.

 Frankly, your student(s) will come back from a week of camp possibly needing to sleep for 24 hours straight… because we don’t hold back.
 Not only do wild things like white-water rafting and rock-climbing keep the fun going every day, but so does the level of ridiculousness and intentionality in our gathering times.
 This is a week of leaning in and enjoying every moment for what it has.